-Philips Hue offers a variety of use cases, from lights automation at home or professional places like hotels, to creating dynamic scenes around the house, or to simply boost immersion in multimedia content.
+Philips Hue offers a variety of use cases, from light automation at home or professional places like hotels, to creating dynamic scenes around the house, or simply boosting immersion in multimedia content.

 The Hue brand got so popular that Signify, its manufacturer, ended up buying direct rivals such as WiZ, Eaton’s Cooper Lighting, and Osram’s Fluence, in both consumer and professional markets.
 Still, the Philips Hue ecosystem is incompatible with those brands and arguably offers a bigger ecosystem.

 In a nutshell, Philips Hue is the first and most popular smart bulb brand in the market.
 Its name comes from the fact that it originally offered RGB lighting controlled wirelessly via a “Bridge” hub, but now the product line includes Bluetooth support and white-only lamps.